 Most investors buy currencies from market makers, or dealers, in that currency, who are commonly referred to as brokers.
 A dealer makes money by buying at one price and selling a little higher.
 When the dealer sells, the trader is buying, and when the dealer buys, then the trader is selling.
 The trader pays the broker's ask price (aka offer price), and the trader sells to the broker for the broker's bid price, and the difference between the prices is called the spread, which in currencies, is usually at least 4 pips.
 The bid price for the trader is always lower than the ask price, because that's how forex dealers make money.
 If you want to buy currency, you have to pay the higher ask price, but if you want to sell currency, you have to sell it at the lower bid price.
 So if you were to buy currency, then immediately sell it back to the same dealer, the dealer would make money, and you would lose money.
 Thus, the spread is the transaction cost of trading currency.

 For major currencies, the spread is usually about 3 to 5 pips or more, depending on the dealer.
-For less frequently traded currencies, or for major currencies during high volatility or low volume, the spread can be much greater.
+For minor currencies, or for major currencies during high volatility or low volume, the spread can be much greater.
 Although many brokers advertise 2-pip spreads, you will rarely see spreads less than 4 pips from a dealing desk broker.